buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Patron**: or deity.
 The Patron is a superior being who can grant powers and guarantee advantages.

-**Penalty/Malus** : like bonuses, penalties are values, numbers, which indicate unfavorable circumstances, penalizing spells, or whatever makes the check more difficult.
-Unfortunately, unlike Bonuses, penalties,
+**Penalty/Malus** : Like bonuses, penalties are values that indicate unfavorable circumstances, penalize spells, or make a check more difficult.
+Unlike bonuses, penalties always add together unless specified otherwise.

-, if not specified otherwise, always sum up together.

 **PC, Character**:  is the creature guided, managed, and *role-played* by the player.